-Last year, I decided I didn't want to buy my kids more stuff for Christmas.
+Recently, I decided I didn't want to buy my kids more stuff for Christmas.
 They already have toys and gadgets galore.
-And over the past few years, I've noticed that the Christmas morning thrill of finally getting the most coveted item on their wish list was fading fast — sometimes by Christmas dinner.
+And over the past few years, I've noticed that the Christmas morning thrill of finally getting the most coveted Christmas present on their wish list was fading fast — sometimes by our holiday dinner that evening.

-So I focused last year's holiday planning around experiences instead of toys.
+So I focused last year's holiday planning on the best experience gifts instead of toys.
 I figured that focusing on family time would create more meaningful memories.
 In the months leading up to Christmas, I avoided the mall and skipped Black Friday.
 Instead, I shopped online for an experience, for a family gift idea.

 On Christmas morning, my kids opened a letter from Santa.
 In it, he explained that we'd be leaving on a trip that very day.
-There were no presents to unwrap, but there were no tears, either.
+There were no Christmas presents to unwrap, but there were no tears, either.
 My kids were too excited about the adventure ahead — wrapped up as an experience gift —to think about what they didn't get.

 The cost of Christmas

-U.S. parents spend an average of $271 per child on Christmas, according to a 2011 survey by TODAY Moms and Parenting.com.
+U.S. parents spend an average of $330 per child on Christmas, according to a 2017 study by RetailMeNot.
 But even as we spend more, its not clear whether the outcomes we get are any more meaningful.

-Trading pricey gifts for quality time might in the form of experience gifts may just improve your family's health and well-being, according to FamilyFacts.org, a project of the Heritage Foundation, which says spending time together enjoying fun activities is associated with kids and parents having a stronger emotional bond.
-Moreover, studies have shown that kids who communicate with their parents tend to do better at school, and teenagers who actively spend time with their parents tend to have fewer behavioral problems.
+Trading pricey Christmas gifts for quality time might in the form of experience gifts may just improve your family's health and well-being.
+Studies have shown that kids who communicate with their parents tend to do better at school, and teenagers who actively spend time with their parents tend to have fewer behavioral problems.

-Though some experience-based gifts can be more expensive than the Nintendo 3DS your 8-year-old might want, you don't necessarily need to spend more to make these gifts meaningful.
-You can't place a dollar value on spending time together as a family or on the memories that will come from shared experiences.
+Though some experience gifts for kids can be more expensive than the Nintendo Switch your 8-year-old might want, you don't necessarily need to spend more to make these experience gift ideas more meaningful.
+You can't place a dollar value on spending time together as a family or on the memories that will come from family experience gifts.
 Here are just a few ways to replace "stuff" on their Christmas list with family experiences:

-- Maybe this year you can pass on the iPad, which can cost $450 to $850 and instead take your family on a train ride, such as a scenic ride up the California coast.
+- Maybe this year you can pass on the iPad or Xbox, which can cost upwards of $400, and instead take your family on a train ride, such as a scenic ride up the California coast.
 Traveling daily between Los Angeles and Seattle, the Coast Starlight train passes through Santa Barbara, the San Francisco Bay Area, Sacramento and Portland.

-- On the less expensive side, you can give your children a field trip.
-Venture to a zoo, a kid-friendly art museum or science center, or a sporting event.
+- On the more budget-friendly side, you can give your children a field trip.
+Venture out to a zoo, a kid-friendly art museum or science center.
 If you enjoy your time together, buy a yearly family pass, so you can return month after month and extend the fun throughout the year.

 - Give the gift of learning and pick up a new skill as family.
 Sign up the whole group for cooking classes (many Sur La Table stores offer family lessons), art classes or horseback riding lessons.
-If you live close to water, look into scuba or sailing lessons for the group are also great family gift ideas.
+If you live close to water, scuba or sailing lessons for the group are also great family gift ideas.
 Maybe your kids are budding photographers, and you can all take a class in photography.

 It's worth a try

-Almost a year later, my 5-year-old is still talking about our adventure, and my 10-year-old keeps saying, "I hope Santa brings us a trip next year, too."
+Years later, my kids are still talking about our adventures, saying, "I hope Santa brings us a trip next year, too."